SriLingala/platform-mcp/README.md

 3. **Composable.** Multiple MCP servers per workflow.
 A "platform" server, a "git" server, an "incident" server.
 The assistant orchestrates them.

-## What this proves on a CV

-That the author has actually shipped an MCP server, not just talked about exploring the technology.
-A hiring manager looking at this repo can:

-1. Read `server.py` and see a working implementation of the MCP pattern.
-2. Run it locally in one command.
-3. Verify the design choices map to real platform engineering concerns.

-## Licence

-MIT.